 There are many aspects of life affected by anxiety.
 What most people view as mundane and routine practices often feel overwhelming and even threatening to people suffering from an anxiety disorder.
 While they may seem small, the daily problems your spouse faces give you an opportunity to consistently show them love through support and help.

-- Financial Planning – Finances cause stress in the minds of several people.
+- Financial Planning – Finances cause stress in the minds of many people.
 To reduce your spouse’s stress, there will be times when you need to take charge of the financial responsibilities, like budgeting and paying bills.

 - Social Interactions – Sometimes your partner will need to step away from social situations when they feel overstimulated or threatened.
 You can protect them by helping them remove themselves and bringing them to a more comfortable environment.
 There may also be events you attend alone so they don’t experience unnecessary overstimulation.